Finishing & Warranty Information

 For Wood Doors Only

-The Scobis Company offers a 2 year limited warranty.
+The Scobis Company offers a 2 year limited warranty including parts and labor.
 For this warranty to remain in effect doors must be finished and maintained according to the following procedures.
 If these guidelines are followed, we will repair or replace at our option, if it fails due to workmanship.

 It is important to understand that cosmetic details such as variations in the color, texture and grain pattern of wood, slight differences in the patinas on hardware products and their tendency to wear more where they are used heavily are subjective determinations not covered under warranty.
 What is covered by warranty is as follows: